 11. Boston fern

 Scientifically known as Nephrolepis exaltata.
 These are easy growing 5 to 4 feet long ferns.
 Required partial sunlight and high humidity.
 Propagation is very easy just remove a few leaves of the fern along with roots.
-Plant it another pot with the place it in the shade and water frequently.
+Plant it another pot the place it in the shade and water frequently.
 Within a week and a half new offshoots will come out from the bottom.
 Boston fern is also helpful in removing toxic substance from the indoor air, therefore, acts as an air-purifying fern plant.

 12. Kimberley queen fern